 Before having any laboratory test, tell your doctor and the laboratory personnel that you are taking cefazolin injection.

-If you are diabetic and test your urine for sugar, use Clinistix or TesTape (not Clinitest) to test your urine while taking this medication.
+If you are diabetic and test your urine for sugar, ask your doctor or pharmacist to recommend a product for use while receiving cefazolin.

 This branded product is no longer on the market.
 Generic alternatives may be available.